Our Lady of Fátima: Pilgrimage

 The widely reported Miracle of the Sun quickly made Fátima a major pilgrimage centre.
 Two million pilgrims visited the site in the decade following the events of 1917.
 A small chapel – the Capelinha – was built by locals on the exact site of the Marian apparitions, where the holm oak stood.
-The construction was neither encouraged nor hindered by church authorities.

 On 13 May 1920, pilgrims defied government troops and enshrined a statue of the Virgin Mary in the chapel.
 Mass was first officially celebrated there in January 1924.
 A hostel for the sick was begun in that year.
 In 1927, the first rector of the sanctuary was appointed, and a set of Stations of the Cross were erected on the mountain road.
 The foundation stone for the Basilica of Our Lady of the Rosary was laid nearby the next year.

 In 1930, the Catholic Church officially recognised the apparition events as "worthy of belief" and granted a papal indulgence to pilgrims visiting Fátima.
 In 1935, the bodies of the child visionaries, Francisco and Jacinta, were reinterred in the new basilica.
 Pope Pius XII granted a Canonical Coronation of the statue of Our Lady of Fátima on 13 May 1946.
 This event drew such large crowds that the entrance to the site had to be barred.

 In the 21st century, pilgrimages to the site occur year-round.
 Additional chapels, hospitals and other facilities have been constructed at the site.
 The principal pilgrimages take place on the thirteenth day of each month from May to October, on the anniversaries of the original apparitions.
 The largest crowds gather on 13 May and 13 October, when up to a million pilgrims pray and witness processions of the statue of Our Lady of Fátima, both in the day and by the light of tens of thousands of candles at night.

 Official position of the Church

-The reported visions at Fátima gathered widespread attention, as numerous pilgrims began to visit the site.
+The reported visions at Fátima gathered widespread attention as numerous pilgrims began to visit the site.
 After a canonical inquiry, the Bishop of Leiria-Fátima officially declared the visions of Fátima as "worthy of belief" in October 1930, officially permitting the belief of Our Lady of Fátima.